mbrachner/Knapsack/README.md

 This is a simple zero/one knapsack solver using a dynamic programming algorithm from https://en.wikipedia.org/wiki/Knapsack_problem.

-Getting a optimal knapsack is as easy as this:
+Getting an optimal knapsack is as easy as this:
 ```

       var capacity = 67;